By Laura Harley

 Note from Bill and Jean: One of our daughters, Laura Harley, is sharing a guest post here today.
 Laura has her own life coaching practice and helps her clients practice the concepts in our books.
 This post is one in a series in which Laura shares examples of how her young family uses Compassionate Consultation (which is the subject of our second book, TRANSFORMED) to solve problems and make decisions.
 We know many families are striving to do the same and hope examples like this are useful!

-6-Step Model of Compassionate Consultation
+6-Step Model of Compassionate Consultation (get a free printable of these steps here)

 1. Pray for divine guidance